Sevan–Hrazdan Cascade: Yerevan Hydroelectric Power Plant-1

 The Yerevan Hydroelectric Power Plant-1 is located between the Kanaker and Yerevan-3 stations, at the central Kentron District of Yerevan.
 It has two turbines with the total installed nominal capacity of 44 MW and available capacity of 22 MW.
 Its nominal annual generation is 210 GWh, but the factual generation for the last years has been about 50 GWh.
 It supplies the center part of Yerevan.

 Yerevan Hydroelectric Power Plant-3

 The Yerevan Hydroelectric Power Plant-3 is located in Yerevan.
-It has one turbined with installed capacity of 5 MW.
+It has one turbine with an installed capacity of 5 MW.
 Its diversion channel and penstock are part of the Artashat irrigation channel.

 Rehabilitation project

 There is a rehabilitation project going on the Sevan–Hrazdan Cascade that is predicted to be completed in 2017.
 The main goal of the rehabilitation project is to re-establish the initial capacity of the cascade.
 The planned works for the rehabilitation project include a complete reconstruction of Yerevan-1 HPP.
 Sevan HPP, Hrazdan HPP, Argel HPP, Arzni HPP, and Kanaker HPP will have a new electrical equipment, such as new accumulators and generators.
 Also the hydro units of Argel HPP, Hrazdan HPP and Kanaker HPP will be replaced.

 As there is a plan to dredge Yerevan-1 dam right on the biological environment—there is also a high-level risk because of increased turbidity.
 Another negative impact may be expected due to works and equipment transportations, which would cause pollution and noise, resulting in a social indignation.
 The rehabilitation process will not include any further expansion or creation of new facilities—all the work items are approved according to the plan.